aptivator/suffixer/docs/algorithm-description.md

 edge fully represents the previously added word `way`.
 The `unmatchedEdgeCh` is therefore `undefined` because, in this case, the `unmatchedCh` of `s` occurs just beyond the length of the `w`-edge.
 Use of `undefined`s is an important convention.
-At the end of every string there is an implicit `undefined` natively available in JavaScript.
+At the end of every string there is an implicit `undefined` available natively in JavaScript.
 `undefined`, as a language primitive, will never occur in a string as is.
 This is why `suffixer` does not use any special characters (e.g., `$`) to mark word endings.
 Encountering  `unmatchedCh` and/or `unmatchedEdgeCh` as `undefined` indicates that a word ending(s) must be added.

-The `w`-edge has to be split to include the `ways` suffix.
-The first thing that must be determined is a point within an existing edge where a split must occur.
+The `w`-edge has to be split to add a node that will include the `ways` suffix.
+The first thing that must be determined is a point within an existing edge where a separation must occur.
 The point is calculated by taking an edge's starting index and adding an `offsetWithinEdge` to it.
 For this case, the edge information stays the same, i.e., starting index of `0` plus `offsetWithinEdge` of `3` gives the same ending index of `3`.
 An insertion of a node at the end of an edge is required because the edge would now lead to two leaves.
 The `unmatchedEdgeCh` is `undefined` and instructs `suffixer` to add the endings map to the newly created node.
 The endings are stored under the `ends` key.
 The endings' map's key is a string identifier and a value is an index within the identified string from which the ending begins.
 The word `way` (identifier of 0) ends with the `way` suffix and that ending begins at index 0.
 The latter value was the fourth parameter in the previous entry for the `w`-edge (i.e., `[0, 0, 3, 0]`).
 The `unmatchedCh` is not `undefined`, but is an actual character `s`.
 This tells `suffixer` to create the edges entry under the new node.
 Within the edges map, the `s`-edge is added.
 This edge is a leaf and represented by the array `[1, 3, 4, 0]`.
 Again, the first parameter is a string identifier.
 The next two are the edge's starting index (indicated by `unmatchedChIndex` of `3`) and the length of a string.
 The fourth value is an index (within an identified text) from which the full edge, beginning from the root, can be obtained.

 *Suffix Tree After Adding the Suffix `ways`*
 ```